Entropy-based models to randomize real-world hypergraphs: Abstract

 \section{Abstract}

-Network theory has primarily focused on pairwise relationships, disregarding many-body interactions: neglecting them, however, can lead to misleading representations of complex systems.
-Hypergraphs represent an increasingly popular alternative for describing polyadic interactions: our innovation lies in leveraging the representation of hypergraphs based on the incidence matrix for extending the entropy-based framework to higher-order structures.
-In analogy with the Exponential Random Graphs, we name the members of this novel class of models Exponential Random Hypergraphs.
-Here, we focus on two explicit examples, i.e. the generalisations of the Erd\"os-R\'enyi Model and of the Configuration Model.
-After discussing their asymptotic properties, we employ them to analyse real-world configurations: more specifically, \emph{i)} we extend the definition of several network quantities to hypergraphs, \emph{ii)} compute their expected value under each null model and \emph{iii)} compare it with the empirical one, in order to detect deviations from random behaviours.
-Differently from currently available techniques, ours is analytically tractable, scalable and effective in singling out the structural patterns of real-world hypergraphs differing significantly from those emerging as a consequence of simpler, structural constraints.
+{Network theory has often disregarded many-body relationships, solely focusing on pairwise interactions: neglecting them, however, can lead to misleading representations of complex systems.
+Hypergraphs represent a suitable framework for describing polyadic interactions.
+Here, we leverage the representation of hypergraphs based on the incidence matrix for extending the entropy-based approach to higher-order structures: in analogy with the Exponential Random Graphs, we introduce the Exponential Random Hypergraphs (ERHs).
+After exploring the asymptotic behaviour of thresholds generalising the percolation one, we apply ERHs to study real-world data.
+First, we generalise key network metrics to hypergraphs; then, we compute their expected value and compare it with the empirical one, in order to detect deviations from random behaviours.
+Our method is analytically tractable, scalable and capable of revealing structural patterns of real-world hypergraphs that differ significantly from those emerging as a consequence of simpler constraints.}